Please consult these resources before and during the enrollment process for your IFR program:

 2. About 5-6 weeks prior to the first day of their program, students will receive notification about the go/no go decision for their program.
 We suggest students consider postponing the purchase of their airline ticket until after the pre-program orientation.

 3. At present, IFR does not provide coverage for COVID-19 related evacuation and related expenses in its insurance package.
 IFR’s GeoBlue insurance that covers each eligible IFR student does have limited trip interruption insurance for COVID-19 cases that occur after the student arrives in the host country of the field school.
-Please read the 2023-2024 GeoBlue Brochure on our Health Insurance webpage for more details.
+Please read the 2023-2024 GeoBlue Brochure for more details, which will be posted on our Health Insurance webpage once available.
 IFR strongly encourages all students to purchase a broad travel medical insurance policy that provides coverage for evacuation and other medical costs, and that specifically covers COVID-19 as well as other normal medical issues.
 Check the insurance policy to determine that COVID-19 is a COVERED EVENT.

 4. The IFR Withdrawal and Cancellation Policy, will apply as long as the field school operates.